Affinoids in the Lubin-Tate perfectoid space and simple supercuspidal representations I: tame case

 \section{Abstract}

-We construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the middle cohomology of the reductions of the formal models realizes the local Langlands correspondence and the local Jacquet-Langlands correspondence for representations of exponential Swan conductor one, which we call the simple epipelagic representations, in the case where the dimension of Galois representations is prime to the residue characteristic.
+We construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the middle cohomology of the reductions of the formal models realizes the local Langlands correspondence and the local Jacquet-Langlands correspondence for simple supercuspidal representations in the case where the dimension of Galois representations is prime to the residue characteristic.
 The reductions of the formal models are isomorphic to the perfections of Artin-Schreier varieties associated to quadratic forms.